Unit 11.4C · Term 4

 "Server" = Big Computer

-A server is defined by its role, not its hardware.
-Any computer running server software (Apache, MySQL) is a server.
-Your laptop can be a server.
+A server is defined by its software role, not its hardware.
+Any computer running server software (like Apache or a Minecraft Server application) that listens for incoming requests is acting as a server.

 Tasks